makeryangcom/ChatStation/readme.md

-# ChatStation
+# OllamaUI
-ChatStation For Desktop
+Ollama For Desktop UI